Chart Color Schemes

 Ormeau (East) - Stapylton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Ormeau (East) - Stapylton's population is approximately 12,177 as of November 2025.
-This figure represents an increase of 1,496 people from the 2021 Census total of 10,681, indicating a growth rate of 14.0%.
-The change was inferred using the estimated resident population of 11,760 in June 2024 and an additional 286 validated new addresses since the Census date.
-This results in a population density ratio of 475 persons per square kilometer.
-Ormeau (East) - Stapylton's growth rate exceeded that of non-metro areas (8.8%) and the national average, positioning it as a region with significant growth potential.
-Natural growth contributed approximately 37.0% to overall population gains during recent periods, while other factors such as interstate migration and overseas migration also played positive roles.
+Based on AreaSearch's analysis, Ormeau (East) - Stapylton's population is around 12,177 as of Nov 2025.
+This reflects an increase of 1,496 people since the 2021 Census, which reported a population of 10,681 people.
+The change is inferred from the estimated resident population of 11,760 from the ABS as of June 2024 and an additional 286 validated new addresses since the Census date.
+This level of population equates to a density ratio of 475 persons per square kilometer.
+Ormeau (East) - Stapylton's growth rate of 14.0% since the 2021 census exceeded the non-metro area average of 8.8%.
+Natural growth contributed approximately 37.0% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied to align with ABS Greater Capital Region projections for each age cohort.
-Future demographic trends suggest a significant population increase in the top quartile of Australia's non-metropolitan areas, with Ormeau (East) - Stapylton expected to grow by approximately 4,090 persons by 2041 based on current numbers, indicating a total gain of 30.2% over 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+A significant population increase is forecast in the top quartile of Australia's non-metropolitan areas, with Ormeau (East) - Stapylton expected to expand by 4,090 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 30.2% over the 17 years.

 Frequently Asked Questions - Population